 Mushrooms you bring from home: We love it when attendees bring mushrooms from home.
 We really love it.
 It’s our chance to see what’s fruiting in other parts of our region and sometimes an opportunity to see mushrooms that rarely or never fruit in our area.
 And, of course, there’s always the possibility of having some more edibles to include in our tasting.
 If you would like for us to ID any mushrooms you find around your home or along the way, please bring them with you.
 We will have a special table set up just for mushrooms brought in from out of the area.
 Please place the mushrooms on a paper plate and write down where they came from (in a meadow in Morgantown, on dead tree stump in Charleston, etc.), write down your name (in case we have a question) and, if you want the mushrooms back, please write "Save for John Doe" (using your own name, of course.) on the plate.

-Registration: Please click on the above link to download a PDF form for registration information.
+Registration: Please click on the flashing link at the top of the page to download a typewriter enabled PDF form for registration.
+You can either mail or email the completed form to us.

 Reserve your spot before it's too late!

-To join our club and have your membership start today, please use the button below.
+To join our club and have your membership start today, please send a check to WVMC, HC 68, Box 128, Bowden, WV 26254 or use the PayPal buttons below.